jack3898/The-Open-Network/README.md

 Of course you will also need the database export to get this working!
 Download the latest one at: https://drive.google.com/file/d/1OJjubdyXCuGRbdmPGlqBLWzr_lrLsWly/view?usp=sharing It's just a dump of the one I use for my developments (it may also contain data from new branches). :p

+Features:
+- Create and log in to accounts securely
+- Customise your profile to a basic degree
+  - You can change your profile picture
+  - You can change your profile banner
+  - You can change your bio
+- You can add/delete friends
+- You can see posts made by you and your friends (at the moment you can only create posts directly in the DB)

+To do:
+- Create and edit posts
+  - Let people add attachments and embed
+- Customise more of your profile
+- Have settings to have lots of control over the site visuals
+- See who's online
+- Search for people
+- Integrate some third party API's so create links with other social media networks (I am thinking Discord and Twitter).